OhioRP/OhioCraftMTG/CONTRIBUTING.md

 ## Before making any changes

+Any OhioCraft related changes must be made inside [the modpack](./mods/ohiocraft/).
 If you want to implement anything too complex, like enchanting or redstone, please create a separate mod for that.

 ## Code conventions